Miccighel/MichaelSoprano/content/authors/admin/_index.md

     url: https://www.uniud.it/

 # Short bio (displayed in user profile at end of posts)
-bio: Postdoctoral Research Fellow at the University of Udine.
+bio: PostDoc @ University of Udine.

 # Interests to show in About widget
 interests:
-  - Academic Research
+  - Human Computation
-  - Computer Science
+  - Crowdsourcing
-  - Video Games
+  - Information Retrieval
   - Literature
   - Running & Hiking
   - Skiing